jneytchev-at-panw/pcs-migration-management/README.md

 `python3 main.py`

+There are also two command line arguments that can be used. -yaml and -quiet.

+-yaml Allows plain text files to be created with tenant credentials so that you can run the script multiple times without re-entering credentials.

+-quiet Hides the logging output and only show progress bars in the terminal output.

+`python3 main.py -yaml`

 ## Overview and Other Information

 This script is divided up into modules that each migrate/sync one component of Prisma Cloud.
 For example, the cloud_migrate module handles the migration of Cloud Accounts.